-in a Unix-like file system it results in deleting the inode, evict inode() - the method removes the inode block from the storage medium, put super() - the method is called when the file system is unmounted, to decrease the superblock object reference counter; if it drops to zero then the function also deletes the object, sync fs() the method writes data from the superblock object to the superblock in the storage medium; in other words it updates the superblock, statfs() - the method returns statistics about the file system, remount_fs() - the method is mounts the file system with new options, umount_begin() - the function aborts the operation of mounting file system; it is used by networked file systems like the NFS.
+Superblock Object Notes For example, decrementing the reference counter is accomplished by calling the ${\tt put\super()}$ function like this: sb->s\op->put\super(sb); The sb variable is a pointer to the superblock object.
+Because the C language, unlike the C++ language, doesn't have the this pointer, the sb variable has to be passed to the put\super() function, so it knows for which object it has been invoked.
+Other methods of superblock include: alloc\inode() - allocates and initializes the inode object, destroy\inode() deletes the inode object, read\inode() - reads the content of the inode block from the storage device and stores it in the inode object, dirty\inode() - the function marks the inode object as modified; its content may differ from the content of the inode block in the storage device, that it represents, write\inode() - writes the data from the inode object, to the inode block in the storage medium, drop\inode() - this method is called by the VFS when the last reference to the inode object has been dropped; 9/22 Superblock Object Notes in a Unix-like file system it results in deleting the inode, evict\inode() the method removes the inode block from the storage medium, put\super() the method is called when the file system is unmounted, to decrease the superblock object reference counter; if it drops to zero then the function also deletes the object, ${\tt sync\fs()}$ - the method writes data from the superblock object to the superblock in the storage medium; in other words it updates the superblock, statfs() - the method returns statistics about the file system, remount fs() - the method mounts the file system with new options, umount\begin() - the function aborts the operation of mounting file system; it is used by networked file systems like the NFS.
 Not all methods from this list perform operations on the superblock.
-Some of them also operate on inodes.
-Also not all of them have to be implemented by in a code that handles a real file system.
+Some of them operate on inodes too.
+Also, not all of them have to be implemented in the code that handles a real file system.
 The value of the function pointers to the unimplemented methods is NULL.
-The superblock object is implemented and initialized by the alloc super() kernel function.
+The superblock object is created and initialized by the alloc\super() kernel function.
 10/22